superfaceai/docs/docs/guides/create-new-capability.md

 ### Non-null fields

-By default field can be null.
-To make it non-null, you can use `!` on type definition.
+By default, all field can be `null`.
+To mark them as non-nullable, add `!` after the type definition.

+In the following example, _if_ `contactId` is passed as input, it must be a number, not null:

 ```hcl
 usecase UseCaseName {